-The Washington and Lee University ("University" or "W&L") Office of General Counsel ("OGC") is committed to providing high-quality legal services and facilitiating the mission of W&L, while practicing and promoting core values of civility, integrity, inclusiveness, and respect.
+The Washington and Lee University ("W&L" or "University") Office of General Counsel ("OGC") is committed to providing high-quality legal services and facilitating the mission of W&L, while practicing and promoting W&L's core values of honor, integrity, civility, and inclusiveness.

-The OGC's areas of experience and practice include litigation, alternative dispute resolution, governance, policy development and implementation, first amendment and free speech, civil rights, disability law, Title IX, Due Process, drafting and negotiating contracts, commercial transactions, governmental regulation, labor and employment, promotion and tenure, student affairs, student conduct, construction and facilities, intellectual property, ERM, ethics, compliance, employee benefits, donor relations and gift planning, grants and sponsored research, information privacy and security, FERPA, domestic and international travel, export controls, tax, bankruptcy, real estate, and faculty, student, and employee grievances.
+The OGC's areas of experience and practice include litigation, alternative dispute resolution, governance, policy development and implementation, college athletics and NCAA compliance, Title IX, Due Process, drafting and negotiating contracts, commercial transactions, governmental regulation, labor and employment, promotion and tenure, student affairs, student conduct, construction and facilities, intellectual property, ERM, ethics and compliance, employee benefits, donor relations and gift planning, grants and sponsored research, information privacy and security, FERPA, domestic and international travel, first amendment and free speech, civil rights, disability law, bankruptcy, real estate, and faculty, student, and employee grievances.

 For examples of when the attorney-client privilege applies and doesn't apply and how to best protect communications with the OGC, see the OGC Attorney-Client Privilege Primer.